osrf/uctf/doc/install_source/readme.md

+# Prerequisites

+All documentationa and support assumes Ubuntu Xenial  16.04 as the base platform.

 # Build package from source

 For this tutorial we will assume you are still using ROS and Gazebo from binary packages.